-The first day at a new job is difficult for everyone.
+The first day of high school is difficult for everyone.

-My first day at my new job was a difficult one.
+My first day of high school was a difficult one.

-These sentences may, in essence, serve the same purpose when used as the topic sentence in a paragraph-setting up a story about the author's first day at a new job.
+These sentences may, in essence, serve the same purpose when used as the topic sentence in a paragraph, setting up a story about the author's first day of high school (see below).
 However, there's a difference between them in both voice and point of view.
-The first sentence is a sweeping generalization (the author doesn't have the authority to state that this day is difficult for every person) with a noticeably absent narrative voice; the second sentence reflects the author's personal experience and uses the first-person point of view.
-The second, more personal sentence is the type you should use in your essay.
+The first sentence is a sweeping generalization (the author doesn't have the authority to state that this day is difficult for every student) with a noticeably absent narrative voice; the second sentence reflects the author's personal experience and uses the first-person point of view.
+The second, more personal sentence is the type you should utilize in your essay.
+Now take a look at the following introductory paragraphs:

-Now take a look at the following introductory paragraphs.
-The first example is written from a second-person point of view:
+The first example is written from a secondperson point of view.